animatedb/oovaide/web/readme.txt

 	Using Oovcde to build requires MinGW or MinGW-builds because they supply the nm and ld tools.

+	Required for analysis with standard include files:
 	MinGW:
-		For Oovcde Analysis - Needed by clang to find include files, CLang has hard coded paths, typical path is \MinGW, to debug, use -v to see locations:
+		For Oovcde Analysis - Needed by clang for standard include files, CLang has hard coded paths, typical path is \MinGW, to debug, use -v to see locations: